Asus ROG Xbox Ally X

 • RAM is 24GB on Asus ROG Xbox Ally X and 12GB on Nintendo Switch 2.

-• Asus ROG Xbox Ally X can connect to an external drive, but Nintendo Switch 2 cannot.
+• External drive connectivity is supported on Asus ROG Xbox Ally X but not available on Nintendo Switch 2.

 • Output resolution is 1080p on Asus ROG Xbox Ally X and 4K on Nintendo Switch 2.

-• Hard drive is replaceable on Asus ROG Xbox Ally X but not on Nintendo Switch 2.
+• The hard drive is replaceable on Asus ROG Xbox Ally X but not on Nintendo Switch 2.

 • Display type is LCD, LED-backlit, IPS on Asus ROG Xbox Ally X and LCD on Nintendo Switch 2.